eliman387/Plantify/README.md

 ## Overview

-An app that allows you to search for your favorite house plants
+An app that allows the user to search for house plants in the New York City area, view details on various common household plants and add them to your favorites.

+### Features
+- A library list of 50+ common houshold plants
+- A search bar for quickly finding the houseplant you need
+- A way to filter and browse plants by genus/types
+- A way to filter plants based on availability at local stores

+### Challenges

 <br>